Anger Counseling: A Treatment For Better Mental Health

 Remove yourself from the situation

 Sometimes, putting some distance between yourself and the source of your anger can prevent it from worsening.
 Removing yourself from an angry situation can also give you time to de-stress and bring yourself back to balance.
-If you’re having an argument with a partner, for example, you might ask if you can go to separate rooms for a bit or take a walk on your own.
+If you’re arguing with a partner, for example, you might ask if you can go to separate rooms for a bit or take a walk on your own.
 If you have anger-driving issues, you could consider safely pulling off the road to take some deep breaths.
 Once you can identify the source of your anger, temporarily removing yourself from that situation may give you the time and space to calm down and reset.

-Getting physical activity is a proven method of reducing stress and channeling anger into something healthy.
+Engaging in physical activity is a proven method of reducing stress and channeling anger into something healthy.
 Exercise helps increase the production of mood-boosting endorphins, and research shows that it’s positively correlated with emotions that may counteract anger.
 Consider running, biking, joining a gym, or creating an at-home exercise routine that can provide you with consistent benefits in terms of managing your anger and improving your overall mental and physical health.

 Practice mindfulness

 Mindfulness is a practice that involves learning to bring your attention to your feelings, thoughts, and surroundings.
-By building skills in this area, you can become more aware of emotions like anger as they begin to arise, which can give you a better chance of learning to deal with your feelings before they escalate.
+By building skills in this area, you can become more aware of emotions like anger as they arise, which can give you a better chance of learning to deal with your feelings before they escalate.
 For instance, one study found that mindfulness may correlate with a decrease in rumination which can lead to a decrease in aggression, and another concluded that mindfulness “is likely to be an effective intervention for the reduction of anger and aggressive driving”.

 Participate in support groups

-Speak with a professional
+Speak with a professional for cognitive behavioral therapy

 Sometimes, getting to the root cause of your feelings of anger and learning healthy coping mechanisms for these feelings can be difficult.
 That’s why some people in this situation may turn to the support of a therapist to manage anger.
 They can work with you to analyze past experiences where you felt angry to figure out why you reacted the way you did, including devising a treatment plan if they feel your reactions may be linked to a mental health condition.
 They can also help you uncover strategies for managing angry outbursts in the future so that it doesn’t negatively impact your life, relationships, or well-being.
 Research has found that cognitive behavioral therapy (CBT), one of the most common types of talk therapy, can be effective for those having difficulty managing their anger.

-If you choose to seek the support of a therapist, in dealing with this emotion, the format you choose is typically up to you.
+If you choose to seek the support of a therapist, the format you choose is typically up to you.
 Studies suggest that both in-person and online therapy sessions can offer similar benefits in most cases, so you can choose the one that feels right for you.
 If you’re interested in meeting with a trained professional from the comfort of your own home, looking into a virtual therapy platform like BetterHelp is one option.
 You can get matched with a licensed provider who you can speak with via phone, video call, and/or online chat.

 Takeaway